eclipse-hono/hono/site/content/getting-started.md

 * A *Hono Server* instance that protocol adapters connect to in order to forward data from devices.
 * A *REST Adapter* instance that exposes Hono's Telemetry API as RESTful resources.
 * An *MQTT Adapter* instance that exposes Hono's Telemetry API as an MQTT topic hierarchy.

+If Hono was build with support for a MongoDB-based device registry, an adapted Docker Compose file is used, causing an additional *MongoDB* container to be started.

 ## Starting a Consumer